JohnHolz/dnd_dm_tracker/world/rules/readme.md

 | 18         | find some traveler              |
 | 19         | find some traveler              |
 | 20         | find a random magic ring        |

+## Random

+1. A deaf bard has a 20% chance to fail when attempting to use a bardic performance
+2. Help action you need to be more proeficient than the person.